 In the case of a continuous assessment subject (a subject which has no final examination/s or supplementary examination/s) opportunities for reassessment are provided for students who fail assessments.
 These are stipulated in the relevant study guide.

 Moderation follows the DUT Assessment Policy stipulations.
-Refer to Programme Rule 6.3.9 below.

 6.2.6 Employment Opportunities: Sea-going